ghiscoding/aurelia-nest-auth-mongodb/README.md

 npm start # or: yarn start
 ```

+### User Roles
+Each user can have 1 or more Role, each of them will automatically get the USER Role after being created/saved in the DB.
+On any user, you could also add the ADMIN Role.
+The very first user created in the DB will automically get the ADMIN & USER roles, for any other you could use MongoDB Compass to change their role(s) in the DB.
+The ADMIN Role is the only role that is allowed to see the Users List, a regular USER won't get any result in GraphQL (a 403 error will actually be thrown in GraphQL by the Guard).

 ### GraphQL
+###### packages: graphql, apollo-server-express & @nestjs/graphql
 After installing and starting the server you should be able to see your GraphQL playground on http://localhost:3000/graphql.
-You can see if it works by typing the following in the query window
+You can see if it works by typing the following in the query window and click on the "Play" button in the middle of the screen.
 ```ts
 {
   hello